Billing

 Time codes include only skilled interventions and are reimbursed based on the time spent working 1:1 with their patient.
 Unlike untimed codes, timed codes can be billed multiple times per session.
 For billing purposes, technically, each timed code represents 15 minutes of treatment.
 However, because treatment may not always be split into perfect 15 minute segments, the 8-Minute Rule was devised.

-The 8-Minute Rule for Physical Therapy Billing
+The 8-Minute Rule for physical therapy billing

 In order to bill one unit of time for a code, the provider must spend at least 8 minutes performing the service.
 To calculate the number of units to bill for timed codes, add up the total minutes spent and divide by 15.
 This will give you the number of units you can bill.